skettee/chat-vibe/README.md

 ## Features

 - 🎭 Character AI: Conveying knowledges in an easy and friendly way.
-Expressing dynamic emotions and actions.
+- 😀 Emotional Character: Expressing dynamic emotions and actions.
 Using OpenAI GPT-4o mini.
 - 🦸 Agent: Core AI systems for reasoning and calling other LLMs to adjust response.
 Using Anthropic Claude 3.5 Sonnet.
 - 🔎 Web Search: Agent call web search LLM if needed.
 Using Perplexity.
 - 🕵️ Dual View: Displaying Agent and other LLM's original response on seperated window, You can easily reference it.